isomerpages/moe-eunoiajc/pages/Canteen.md

 ### **Application Procedure**

 1. Download and complete the application form.
+You may also request a hardcopy from the college’s General Office.

 <br>